|University and Faculty:||The University of Queensland (UQ)

 Applications must meet a minimum of 8/8/8 or 8/8/M/8 on the MCAT to be eligible.

-3. Compulsory consultative meeting with the School of Medicine Program Director, in person, in Canada.
-Consultations will be one-on-one meetings with the Program Director to determine your suitability for the program and motivations for practising medicine.
+3. Compulsory consultative meeting with the UQ School of Medicine program director, in person, in Canada.
+Consultations will be one-on-one meetings with the medical school program director to determine your suitability for the program and motivations for practising medicine.
 You will have the opportunity to ask questions about the UQ medical program, clinicals, opportunities in Canada, licensing, internships in Australia, etc.

 There is no application deadline, as admissions is rolling.
-Applications close once all places have been filled.For more information about the University of Queensland's School of Medicine and its MBBS curriculum, please visit UQ's School of Medicine Brochure.
+Applications close once all places have been filled.For more information about the University of Queensland Medical School and its MBBS curriculum, please visit UQ's School of Medicine Brochure.

-For MBBS students who are also considering leadership roles in their career futures, the UQ Medical School has partnered with the UQ Business School to provide an accredited Medical Leadership Program offered exclusively to UQ MBBS students.
-Interested applicants may apply at the end of their first year of study of their MBBS degree.
+For UQ MD students who are also considering leadership roles in their career futures, the UQ Medical School has partnered with the UQ Business School to provide an accredited Medical Leadership Program offered exclusively to UQ MD students.
+Interested applicants may apply at the end of their first year of study of their medical degree.
 Check out UQ's Medical Leadership Program brochure for more information!

 Total Number of Places in the Program: 450